 Every speed and feed, compressor, tracking and on/off command, whether in decimal G-code or simple language commands, can be executed on a single screen by essentially filling in the blanks for each value.
 This feature is available on all levels of CNC models, whether for use on a simple 3-axis, 3+2 or true 5-axis machine tool.
 This allows easier training of operators and more streamlined programming alike.

-The CYCLE832 provides technological support when CNC machining freeform surfaces in the 3– to 5-axis HSC (High Speed Cutting) sector (CAD/CAM/CNC).
+In the video above, the CYCLE832 provides technological support when CNC machining freeform surfaces in the 3- to 5-axis HSC (High Speed Cutting) sector (CAD/CAM/CNC).
 CYCLE832 stands in direct relation with the option “Advanced Surface” which combines all important functions and essential G-code commands that are required for HSC machining.

 Moreover, the program is adjustable after the control leaves the factory, so an OEM can modify it, making all functions active (or not) before or after a cycle start.
 Variant set values are determined by the builder, using a common high-speed cutting cycle and a customizing option setting on the control.

 It is not recommended that shops modify this feature in use without contacting their builder, frankly, unless fully macro familiarized.
 Lesser CNC models often have their storage of such data on an EEPROM, making modification more difficult or even impossible after the sale.

 The HSC cycle is now also profile not speed dependent.
 This means the CNC automatically uses a combination of look-ahead and other algorithms to optimize the cutting speed, feed and, where applicable, tool angle through the entire surface of the mold cavity, structure contour or other workpiece landscape to affect the desired finish and dimensioning in the least time with the best quality possible.